solargrammars/solargrammars.github.io/_posts/2017-01-04-color-gates.md

 modify the spatial position.
 That could be an interesting experiment: to check how much the task changes de vectors we associate, in advance, to a defined color.

-Ok, having such model ready, and the data we discussed above, we can start our main experiment.
-Lets consider the following models:
+Ok, having the idea we want to test and the data we discussed above, we can start our main experiment.
+Let's consider the following models:

-- Character-based LSTM (char-only)
+- Character-based LSTM (`char-only`)
 - Combine Character-level LSTM  and Word-level by concatenation
-  - word level vectors initialized randomly (concat-random)
+  - word level vectors initialized randomly (`concat-random`)
-  - word level vectors initialized with Glove (concat-glove)
+  - word level vectors initialized with Glove (`concat-glove`)
 - Combine Character-level LSTM  and Word-level by gating
-  - word level vectors initialized randomly (gating-random)
+  - word level vectors initialized randomly (`gating-random`)
-  - word level vectors initialized with Glove (gating-glove)
+  - word level vectors initialized with Glove (`gating-glove`)

+These five models allow us to distinguish and compare how the word and character level representations are being used and  learned in the context of color grounding.
 Let's take a look at the results from this five models and see what interesting stuff we can get.

 Something important to notice is that models that combine representations tend to be harder to train than just character level based model.
-In, in the exploratory runs, it was kind of  difficult to find  a configuration that make the training stable.
+During the exploratory runs, it was kind of  difficult to find  a configuration that make the training stable.
 The most promising optimizer across models was Adam, with a very low initial learning  of 0.0001.
-Overfitting was a huge issue, therefore using decay was essential (more important that Dropout I would say )  to let the training and dev loss to achieve  a quasi-stable state.
+Overfitting was a huge issue, therefore using decay was essential (more important that Dropout I would say)  to let the training and dev loss to achieve  a quasi-stable state.

 Regarding the use of pretrained vectors, does Glove help?
 Contrary to my initial assumption, it kinda help XD: